5 Smart Tips for Hiring an Elder Law Attorney

 • Are they polite and professional?

-• Do they take time to explain things to make sure you have a good understanding?
+• Do they take time to explain things so you have a good understanding?

 • Do they follow through with things they’ve said they’ll do?

-4. Take plenty of notes
+4. Take Plenty of Notes

 Later, review your notes to help you make the final decision.

-5. Check their credentials
+5. Check their Credentials

 Before hiring any lawyer, check the State Bar Association website for your state.